Aziz Khan Mokri: Rise

 Due to Aziz Khan's ability to read and write, as well having a good handwriting, he joined the sixth regiment (fawj-e sheshom) of Azerbaijan at Tabriz.
 He later led this regiment as its sarhang during the Iranian siege of Herat in 1837–1839.
 Acting as the representant of the Qajar shah Mohammad Shah (r.
-1834–1848), Aziz Khan spent two days in fruitless negotiations with the Afghan ruler of Herat, Kamran Mirza, and his vizier Yar Mohammad Khan.
+1834–1848), Aziz Khan spent two days in fruitless negotiations with the Afghan ruler of Herat, Kamran Mirza Durrani, and his vizier Yar Muhammad Khan Alakozai.
 Following his Herat operation, Aziz Khan was deprived of any important political duty.

 In 1840/1, Mohammad Shah sent Mirza Nabi Khan Qazvini to Fars to take charge of its affairs, since its inhabitants had rebelled against Fereydun Mirza Farmanfarma.
 At the suggestion of Mirza Nazar-Ali Hakim-bashi, Nabi Khan had taken Aziz Khan with him as a consultant (rish-safid).
 They both returned to Fars later in 1843.
-Although Nabi Khan was succeeded by Hossein Khan Moqaddam Maraghai Ajudanbashi as the governor of Fars the following year, Aziz Khan remained consultant through the support of Hakim-bashi.
-Hossein Khan, who knew Aziz Khan from Tabriz, appointed him as his consultant, then tahwildar and later sarhang of the fourth regiment of Tabriz, which was stationed in Fars.
-Aziz Khan continued to serve under Hossein Khan until Mohammad Shah's death in September 1848.
+Although Nabi Khan was succeeded by Hossein Khan Ajudanbashi as the governor of Fars the following year, Aziz Khan remained consultant through the support of Hakim-bashi.
+Ajudanbashi, who knew Aziz Khan from Tabriz, appointed him as his consultant, then tahwildar and later sarhang of the fourth regiment of Tabriz, which was stationed in Fars.
+Aziz Khan continued to serve under Ajudanbashi until Mohammad Shah's death in September 1848.

-Following the succession of Mohammad Shah's son Naser al-Din Shah and his appointment of Mirza Taqi Khan Amir Nezam (later known as Amir Kabir) as grand vizier in October 1848, the inhabitants of the city of Shiraz in Fars rebelled against Hossein Khan.
+Following the succession of Mohammad Shah's son Naser al-Din Shah and his appointment of Mirza Taqi Khan Amir Nezam (later known as Amir Kabir) as grand vizier in October 1848, the inhabitants of the city of Shiraz in Fars rebelled against Ajudanbashi.
 Aziz Khan played a vital role as the mediator between the conflicting sides.
-This prompted Amir Kabir to acknowledge Aziz Khan's importance and appoint him as the ajudan-bashi (adjutant) despite his unfriendly relations with Aziz Khan's patrons, Hossein Khan and Hakim-bashi.
-According to the modern historian J. Calmard, Amir Kabir's support was crucial for Aziz Khan's future rise to power due to the latters Sunni and modest background.
+This prompted Amir Kabir to acknowledge Aziz Khan's importance and appoint him as the ajudan-bashi (adjutant) despite his unfriendly relations with Aziz Khan's patrons, Ajudanbashi and Hakim-bashi.
+According to the modern historian J. Calmard, Amir Kabir's support was crucial for Aziz Khan's future rise to power due to the latter's Sunni and modest background.